11 Huge Streaming Trends In 2021

 Streaming services are stepping far beyond Hollywood for their original content.

 On Netflix alone, there's the German sci-fi show Dark, the French series The Hook Up Plan, the Japanese reality show Terrace House, and many more.

 So it's no surprise that more local-language series are coming.
-To the tune of 130 new seasons on Netflix this year alone.
+Last year saw 130 new seasons on Netflix alone.